Maritime Transport Act 1994

 You could also call this:

-"This law doesn't change other laws unless it says so."
+"This law doesn't change other laws, they still apply."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.